HyperionCSharp/EpicGamesAPIDocs/README.md

 Feel free to make issues and or changes to addon to the documents for new or hidden API's I may have missed!

-Will be adding documentation on Hcaptcha and Talin procedures..
+Will be adding documentation on Hcaptcha and Talon procedures..